dutke/cell_detection_AI/README.md

-Now you need to compile the network.
+Now you can compile the network.
 To do so, execute the command lines **below**.
 (They are from the `custom_network.ipynb` notebook.
 Executing that notebook will execute this step for you)

 ```
     %cd "/content/drive/MyDrive/Colab Notebooks/cell_detection_AI/darknet"